CesarRiveraC/AngularGifsSearcher/README.md

 # Gifs Searcher!

-#              This is an Angular proyect that is connected to Giphy API, to search for any gif matching, this proyect contains:
+#              This is an Angular proyect that is connected to Giphy API, to search for any gif matching a key word, this proyect contains:
 #
 #
 #